Milliradian: Use in artillery sights

-Artillery uses angular measurement in gun laying, the azimuth between the gun and its target many kilometers away and the elevation angle of the barrel.
+Artillery uses angular measurement in gun laying, the azimuth between the gun and its target many kilometres away and the elevation angle of the barrel.
 This means that artillery uses mils to graduate indirect fire azimuth sights (called dial sights or panoramic telescopes), their associated instruments (directors or aiming circles), their elevation sights (clinometers or quadrants), together with their manual plotting devices, firing tables and fire control computers.

 Artillery spotters typically use their calibrated binoculars to move fired projectiles' impact onto a target.
 Here they know the approximate range to the target and so can read off the angle (+ quick calculation) to give the left/right corrections in meters.
-A mil is a meter at a range of one thousand meters (for example, to move the impact of an artillery round 100 meters by a gun firing from 3 km away, it is necessary to shift the direction by 100/3 = 33.3 mils.)
+A mil is a metre at a range of one thousand metres (for example, to move the impact of an artillery round 100 metres by a gun firing from 3 km away, it is necessary to shift the direction by 100/3 = 33.3 mils.)